KvitkaLi/KvitkaLi/README.md

-## I work at the intersection of education, digital transformation,
+## My name is Natalka.
-youth initiatives, and modern communication tools.
+I work at the intersection of education, digital transformation, youth initiatives, and modern communication tools.
 ## About me
 - Coordinator of educational and digital initiatives